Message from the High school Principal

 Scholars are placed in demanding, rigorous academic courses.
 South Carolina Academic Achievement Standards are used as a basis to develop curriculum frameworks and learning standards for each academic area.

 All science, mathematics, language arts and history courses listed in the LECHS Curriculum Guide are offered to all scholars.
 A scholar’s program of study may include additional courses not offered at LECHS.
-Through a dual credit program, through North Greenville University and/or Greenville Technical College academic programs and courses may be identified as part of an individual scholar’s program of study.
+Through a dual credit program, through North Greenville University, Southern Wesleyan College and/or Greenville Technical College academic programs and courses may be identified as part of an individual scholar’s program of study.
 These college courses are most often taken in grades 11 and 12 as an alternative to high school-level academic courses at LECHS.
 Those who meet certain college requirements may begin taking college courses as early as the freshman year.

 Eligibility Guidelines for LEC High School Scholars Taking College Classes